 Course grades are determined by faculty evaluation of a student's level of success in completing course assignments, which are communicated through class syllabi.

-A GPA of at least 3.0 is required to receive the Master of Arts in English degree; a student at or above this GPA is making satisfactory academic progress towards the degree.
+A GPA of at least 3.0 is required to receive the Master of Arts degree; a student at or above this GPA is making satisfactory academic progress towards the degree.
 Any course earning a grade lower than a "B-" does not count towards the degree and must be taken over, if it is a required course, or replaced by another course, if an elective.
-The Master's Essay is graded on a satisfactory/unsatisfactory basis.
+The Master's Project is graded on a satisfactory/unsatisfactory basis.